matiaslaferraro/Nodejs-Example/README.md

-# NodeJs Example
+# Node.js Example
-This is a simple NodeJs project example using a template based of Bootstrap 4.
+This is a simple Node.js project example using a template based of Bootstrap 4.